sindresorhus/electron-util/readme.md

 Type: `Function`

-On macOS, opens the System Preferences on a specific pane and section.
+On macOS, opens the System Preferences.

+Optionally open on a specific pane and section.
 Not all system preferences are accessible using this method.
 Available combinations can be found [here](https://macosxautomation.com/system-prefs-links.html)

 #### pane

 Type: `string`
-Default: `security`

-Which panel of the System Preferences to open.
+Which pane of the System Preferences to open.

 #### path